Percutaneous transhepatic cholangiography (PTCA)

 How long is it before the result of the test is known?

-You may be told a few early results of your test as soon as the test is done.
+You may be told some early results of your test as soon as the test is done.
 It takes a day or two for the radiologist to review the x-rays more thoroughly and to give your doctor a full report.